renarsvilnis/fiware-object-storage-ge/README.md

 - [ ] Add Additional methods: `objectExists`
 - [ ] Add check if instance is initiated before executing methods. *Can be solved my initiating on creation*
 - [ ] Create more readable errors
-- [ ] Add option to clear force delete container by deleting all its objects in it and then deletes the container itself
 - [ ] Investigate why `listContainer` and `getContainerList` returns text response with the objectnames, instead of a json response with more detailed info as requests that fetch storage container info on `cloud.lab.fiware.org`

+> Be sure to follow the code-styling guide provided by the configured eslint

 ## License